 Twin Cities Coder Dojo (free, mentored coding environment for kids 8-17) started April 2013 and has welcomed 800+ young coders to explore web and app design, gaming, systems and electronics.
 CoderDojoTC has inspired three additional branches.

-Technovation Challenge (girls ages 12-18 design and code mobile apps as they participate in this worldwide coding and business challenge) We're holding another App Day event for teen girls on Saturday January 11, 2014.
+Technovation Challenge (girls ages 12-18 design and code mobile apps as they participate in this worldwide coding and business challenge) + the festive Appapalooza on April 27.

 Learn to code -- advice on online resources for beginning coders.

 Code Clubs --youth

 learn to code after school at community sites - piloted a Northside

 Code Club at the Sumner Public Library during April 2014

 Get With the Program -- workshops for educators-- developing coding awareness and skills among K-8 educators and